Ryan Williams (entrepreneur)

+Ryan Williams is an American technology entrepreneur who founded the companies Cadre and Ellis.
+He was chief executive officer of Cadre, a digital real estate investment platform, through its acquisition by Yieldstreet in 2024.
+Williams is the founder and chief executive officer of Ellis, an artificial intelligence-based operations platform for private credit.
+Ellis publicly launched in July 2026 after raising $11 million in seed financing led by First Round Capital.

-Williams has raised and invested more than $1.2 billion in real estate investments throughout the country through Cadre, including receiving investments from Jared Kushner, Mark Cuban, Soros Fund Management, Vinod Khosla and Andreessen Horowitz.
+Williams raised and invested more than $1.2 billion in real estate investments through Cadre, including receiving investments from Jared Kushner, Mark Cuban, Soros Fund Management, Vinod Khosla and Andreessen Horowitz.
 As one of few African American real estate technology founders and CEOs, he has often advocated for actionable change in his industry and society.
 Among other specific changes, he has advocated for increasing education about financial literacy as a key to closing America's racial wealth gap.

-In late 2024, he was awarded a Beacon Award by the Ellis Island Honors Society at its Medals of Honor ceremony, based on "entrepreneurial impact, leadership in innovation, commitment to diversity and inclusion, and contributions to the broader community."
 In a 2025 interview with the podcast Masters of Scale, Williams indicated that he was forming a new company "at the intersection of financial services and technology."

 In mid-2025, Williams was named as partner of Jay-Z in building inclusive ownership in a potential Times Square, New York casino as part of Caesars' bid to secure a New York gaming license.
 The partnership is intended to allow low-income and diverse households, which have often been excluded from capital markets, to participate in the growth of the gaming project.